On The Decoding Error Weight of One or Two Deletion Channels: Abstract

 \section{Abstract}

 This paper tackles two problems that fall under the study of coding for insertions and deletions.
 These problems are motivated by several applications, among them is reconstructing strands in DNA-based storage systems.
 Under this paradigm, a word is transmitted over some fixed number of identical independent channels and the goal of the decoder is to output the transmitted word or some close approximation of it.
-The first part of this paper studies the deletion channel that deletes a symbol with some fixed probability $p$, while focusing on two instances of this channel.
-Since operating the maximum likelihood (ML) decoder in this case is computationally unfeasible, we study a slightly degraded version of this decoder for two channels and study its \emph{expected normalized distance}.
-We observe that the dominant error patterns are deletions in the same run or errors resulting from alternating sequences.
-Based on these observations, it is derived that the expected normalized distance of the degraded ML decoder is roughly $\frac{3q-1}{q-1}p^2$, when the transmitted word is any $q$-ary sequence and $p$ is the channel's deletion probability.
-We also study the cases when the transmitted word belongs to the Varshamov Tenengolts (VT) code or the shifted VT code.
-Additionally, the insertion channel is studied as well as the case of two insertion channels.
-These theoretical results are verified by corresponding simulations.
-The second part of the paper studies optimal decoding for a special case of the deletion channel, referred by the \emph{$k$-deletion channel}, which deletes exactly $k$ symbols of the transmitted word uniformly at random.
+The first part of the paper studies optimal decoding for a special case of the deletion channel, referred by the \emph{$k$-deletion channel}, which deletes exactly $k$ symbols of the transmitted word uniformly at random.
 In this part, the goal is to understand how an optimal decoder operates in order to minimize the expected normalized distance.
 A full characterization of an efficient optimal decoder for this setup, reffered to as \emph{the maximum likelihood* (ML*) decoder}, is given for a channel that deletes one or two symbols.
 For $k=1$ it is shown that when the code is the entire space, the decoder is the \emph{lazy decoder} which simply returns the channel output.
 Similarly, for $k=2$ it is shown that the decoder acts as the lazy decoder in almost all cases and when the longest run is significantly long (roughly $(2-\sqrt{2})n$ when $n$ is the word length), it prolongs the longest run by one symbol.
+The second part of this paper studies the deletion channel that deletes a symbol with some fixed probability $p$, while focusing on two instances of this channel.
+Since operating the maximum likelihood (ML) decoder, in this case, is computationally unfeasible, we study a slightly degraded version of this decoder for two channels and study its \emph{expected normalized distance}.
+We observe that the dominant error patterns are deletions in the same run or errors resulting from alternating sequences.
+Based on these observations, we derive lower bounds on the expected normalized distance of the degraded ML decoder for any transmitted $q$-ary sequence of length $n$ and any deletion probability $p$.
+We further show that as the word length approaches infinity and the channel's deletion probability $p$ approaches zero, these bounds converge to approximately $\frac{3q - 1}{q - 1} p^2$.
+These theoretical results are verified by corresponding simulations.